 The long-term impact of such a work requirement, however, could be much greater.
-A decade-long commitment to such a "workfare" program could change the behavior of disadvantaged teens, as the implications of the new regime begin to sink in.
+A decade-long commitment to such a "workfare" program could change the behavior of disadvantaged teens as the implications of the new regime begin to sink in.
 If young people know that the welfare agency is serious about mandating work, they will be less likely to view AFDC-dependency as an attractive life option.

 It will take some time, however, before new expectations take root and behavior begins to change.
-Hence, it is important to adopt a five- or even ten-year perspective on the effort.
+Hence, it is important to adopt a 5- or even 10-year perspective on the effort.
 Moreover, to have this effect, half measures will not do: The work mandate would have to be applied to all recipients.
-Since the community as a whole tends to establish and enforce behavioral norms, to achieve a change in expectations (and hence in behavior), all young women would have to feel that, if they went on welfare, they would be subject to school and work requirements.
+Since the community as a whole tends to establish and enforce behavioral norms, to achieve a change in expectations-and hence in behavior-all young women would have to feel that if they went on welfare they would be subject to school and work requirements.

 This could make the program very expensive.
-But because of the prophylactic purpose of these requirements, they could be imposed prospectively, that is, applied to new applicants only.
+But because of the prophylactic purpose of these requirements, they could be imposed prospectively-that is, applied to new applicants only.
 This would result in a long phase-in period that would sharply lower initial costs.
 It would also allow modifications in program rules and administration based on what is learned during the first stages of implementation.

 Over time, linking welfare to mandatory skill-building activities could reduce caseloads substantially-if disadvantaged young people adjusted their behavior accordingly and stopped having so many babies out of wedlock, instead finishing their schooling and going to work.
-But, even if caseloads don't decline, at least those on welfare might be helped to lead more productive lives.
+But even if caseloads do not decline, at least those on welfare might be helped to lead more productive lives.
 That would be reason enough to reform the system.

-Douglas J. Besharov is a resident scholar at the American Enterprise Institute for Public Policy Research in Washington, D.C., and a visiting professor at the School of Public Affairs, University of Maryland.

-OBS & APITAL Milken Institute for Job & Capital Formation
+Douglas J. Besharov is a resident scholar at the American Enterprise Institute for Public Policy Research, Washington, D.C., and a visiting professor at the School of Public Affairs, University of Maryland, College Park.
+An earlier version of this article appeared in Jobs & Capital, published by the Milkin Institute for Job and Capital Formation.